 - Green Card Voices - This Minneapolis-based nonprofit aims to foster understanding of the immigrant experience through digital storytelling

 - Hispanic Advocacy and Community Empowerment through Research - At the University of Minnesota’s Center for Urban and Regional Affairs

 - Immigration & Language - State Demographic Center, Minnesota Department of Administration, great resource for statistics

 - Immigration History Research Center - At the University of Minnesota

 - Legal Topics: Immigration - Links to resources related to immigration from the Minnesota State Law Library

-- Minnesota: Immigrant Entrepreneurs, Innovation, and Welcoming Initiatives - Data compiled by the Immigration Policy Center of the American Immigration Council
+- New Americans in Minnesota: The Political and Economic Power of Immigrants, Latinos, and Asians in the North Star State - Data compiled by the Immigration Policy Center of the American Immigration Council

 - Minnesota Immigrant Freedom Network - MIFN is a grass roots, nonprofit, nonpartisan organization

 - Refugee Health - Minnesota Department of Health